FansDB/docs/docs/guides/updating-content-on-fansdb.md

 1. Open your local Stash.
 1. Go to :fontawesome-solid-user: **Performers** page.
 1. Open performer profile you want to submit an update to.
-1. Make sure the performer has StashID assosiated with FansDB.
+1. Make sure the performer has StashID associated with FansDB.
 1. Click **Submit to Stash-Box** and select FansDB as a stash-box endpoint.
 1. Click **Submit Update**.
 1. Now go to [https://fansdb.cc](https://fansdb.cc){target="_blank"} and click on **Drafts**.